Holly089/author-diversity/README.md

 The app will ensure that authors are only counted once within the range of a slider. i.e., if I read a series of books by the dame author they would only be counted once assuming I read one or more of the series in the date sliders range.

 What I learnt from this exercise regarding author diversity is that I mainly read American authors.
-I will in future be looking to read books by more Asian, European (not including the UK) and South American authors who are drastically lacking from my location diversity.
+I will in future be looking to read books by more European (not including the UK) and South American authors who are drastically lacking from my location diversity, along with a few more Asian and African authors.
 I am rather happy with the gender split between Male and Female gendered authors however what is desperately lacking is gender diverse authors and I will be looking to read more books written by gender diverse people going forward.